-If you’ve driven the Porsche 718 in Cayman or Boxter guise, you may understand that the engine is maybe the greatest issue with the car’s ability to create driver engagement.
+If you’ve driven the Porsche 718 in Cayman or Boxter guise, you may understand that the engine is maybe the most significant issue with the car’s ability to create authentic, purist driver engagement.
 The turbo 2.5 Boxer engine feels somewhat out of place, not in power or even the delivery but the theatrics that the engine should provide in a sports car.
 The older generation of engines poses serious auditory evocation as it climbs through the rev range and on to redline.
-A statement even that maybe is better emphasized by the fact that the engine simply feels like a power plant, and not a heart making the experience less engaged compared to before.
+A statement even that maybe is better emphasized by the fact that the engine feels like a power plant and not a heart like it should, making the experience less engaged compared to before.

 Purists were properly upset with not only the engine but so to the sacrilegious name 718, lifted from the 1950s and 60’s single-seater racers.
 The package makes a great deal of sense given the dynamic chassis and ability and the pure rapidness but lacking somewhat in emotive connection, with the more comfortable less on the edge feeling not dulling the car.